-Up-to-date information on pillar-assessed entities can be found here: https:// myintracomm.ec.europa.eu/dg/devco/finance-contracts-legal/audit/compliance-assessment/Pages/ index.aspx
+Up-to-date information on pillar-assessed entities can be found here: https://myintracomm.ec.testa.eu/dg/devco/audit-and-control/Pages/index.aspx

 The Commission may sign Delegation Agreements with entities that were positively assessed in line with the relevant provisions of Financial Regulation No 966/2012.
-The Commission may also sign Delegation Agreements with an International Organisations relying on the old pillar assessments based on the old Financial Regulation No 1605/2002, provided that the authorising officers by sub-delegation verify that the previous pillar assessment was positive, the cooperation problem-free and that the new pillar assessment5 has been launched at the time the FinDec&AAP/M is adopted.
+The Commission may also sign Delegation Agreements with an International Organisations relying on the old pillar assessments based on the old Financial Regulation No 1605/2002, provided that the authorising officers by subdelegation verify that the previous pillar assessment was positive, the cooperation problem-free and that the new pillar assessment be launched at the time the FinDec&AAP/M is adopted.
 The pillar assessment is considered to be launched if a pillar assessment form completed, accepted without conditions and signed by the candidate entrusted entity has been sent to the Commission.
 The template Action Document and FinDec?AAp/M contain provisions for that purpose.